 Salesforce Quick Reference Guide

-If you are having a hard time remembering all the features and functionalities that are provided by salesforce platform then this cheat sheet is exactly what you need!
+If you are having a hard time remembering all the features and functionalities that are provided by Salesforce, then this Salesforce cheat sheet is exactly what you need!

-At Intellipaat, we strive to make the lives of our learners easy by helping them in any way we can and this is exactly why we have designed this Salesforce cheat sheet as a handy reference for our learners.
+At Intellipaat, we strive to make the lives of our learners easy by helping them in any way we can, and this is exactly why we have designed the Salesforce cheat sheet as a handy reference for our learners.

-We are assuming that if you are here then that is because you have basic knowledge about salesforce but you need a handy reference to quickly dust up your knowledge about salesforce.
+We are assuming that, if you have come here this far, then mostly you have basic knowledge about Salesforce, but you need a handy reference to quickly brush up your knowledge of Salesforce.
+So, let’s start!

 Download the printable PDF of this cheat sheet

-Salesforce is leading Customer Relationship Management (CRM) Software, offers various functionalities to help organizations keep track of their accounts, contacts and opportunities.
+Salesforce is a leading Customer Relationship Management (CRM) software, offering various functionalities to help organizations keep track of their accounts, contacts, and opportunities.

-Sales cloud focuses on supporting a sales process, which includes campaigns, leads, accounts and contacts and is used by sales organizations.
+Salesforce Sales Cloud focuses on supporting a sales process, which includes campaigns, leads, accounts, and contacts, and is used by sales organizations.

-Service Cloud also provides functionalities such as entitlements, knowledge bases also case management.
-Used by support organizations.
+Salesforce Service Cloud provides functionalities such as entitlements, knowledge bases, and also case management.
+It is used by support organizations.

 Salesforce Relational Tables